buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 As you can see, everything here is highly professional.

-I am a web developer who enjoys workgin with Ruby on Rails, Svelte and Ethereum.
+I am a web developer who enjoys working with Ruby on Rails, Svelte and Ethereum.
 Sometimes I chill in my [Twitch channel](https://twitch.tv/buhrmi_tv) while messing with crypto currencies and also try to get some development done (even though I find it hard to concentrate with so much going on).

 ## Current projects